mattvenn/librelane_summary/README.md

 # Requirements

 * KLayout for most of the views
-* GDS3D for 3D GDS view: https://github.com/trilomix/GDS3D
+* LibreLane for the open_design.py script used by KLayout

 # Show all skywater cells with KLayout